Norfolk & Washington Steamboat Company: World War II service

 After the Attack on Pearl Harbor, the Federal Government requisitioned the Northland and Southland on July 9, 1942.
 The company is given 24-hour notice with no details on what they will be used for or if they will be paid.
 They are given to the British Allies.
-They were used in a decoy convoy along with several other ships in the area of St. Johns, Newfoundland on September 21, 1942.
+They were used in a decoy convoy along with several other ships in the area of St. John's, Newfoundland on September 21, 1942.
 They were used to draw German submarines away from another convoy carrying thousands of troops.
 The Southerland's gun crew is credited with a "probable kill" a U-boat in the mid-Atlantic.
 The crew shot 14 rounds out of the 12-pounder to a periscope which had appeared on the starboard quarter.
 It was followed with a second emerging on the port quarter leading to 18 shells being sot.
 Only five of the eleven American ships made it to Great Britain, including the two steamers.
 All masters and chief engineers and 14 other officers received decorations from King George VI.

 The vessels were used to train British commandos and Royal Marines.
 The Northland was renamed the Layden as there was already another Northland in the Navy.

 The steamboats were then used in the Normandy landings of June 6, 1944.
 The British D-Day planners were looking for vessels able to cross the British Channel to be transport personnel or serve as hospital ships.
 The District and Maryland men from the 29th Division landing on Omaha Beach recognized the steamboats and wrote about the excitement of seeing these local boats in letters home.
 While the idea of buying back the boats had been entertained, the state-rooms had been ripped out to make room for the troop hammocks.
 The cost was to great and they were sold to Chinese interest though it was not clear is the Communist or the Nationalists had them.
 The company was paid $338,275 by the government for the two steamboats.